Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Finite Memory Based Compression

 We define the following constant:

-which is the expected bound on the total variation distance between the posterior distributions of $X_{t+N}$ conditioned on the same observation and control action variables $Y_{[t,t+N]},U_{[t,t+N-1]}$ when the prior distributions of $X_{t}$ are given by $\pi_t^-$ and $\pi^*$.
+which is the expected bound on the total variation distance between the posterior distributions of $X_{t+N}$ conditioned on the same observation and control action variables $Y_{[t,t+N]},U_{[t,t+N-1]}$ when the prior distributions of $X_{t}$ are given by $\pi_t^-$ and $\pi^*$. \adk{Above, $\hat{\Gamma}$ denote the set of admissible policies for the alternative finite window based state model defined in Section \ref{alt_bel_model}.}